 I hadn't had duck in a while and wanted to see their take on Duck Confit.
 While the flavors were present, the duck was overcooked, which meant it was a workout just to get the meat off the bone.
-To be honest, if I knew they were just going to give me a mediocre dish, I would have prefer them lying to me and say they were out.
+To be honest, if I knew they were just going to give me a mediocre dish, I would have preferred them lying to me and saying they were out.
 The sushi was decent.
 I'll give them a try again, but if I recall the service wasn't that great the first time either.

 Trabocco Kitchen and Cocktails, Alameda

 South Shore Center, I hardly recognize you!
-Why, I remember when Starbucks just opened and I could see The Wherehouse (that's the 90's version of iTunes) across the way!
+Why I remember when Starbucks just opened and I could see The Wherehouse (that's the 90's version of iTunes) across the way!
 All kidding aside, this place is inviting with restaurants, shopping, and a pet-friendly promenade.
 We made it out this way from the Alameda County courthouse to have a nice family lunch/dinner.
 You can never go wrong with Italian food!
-And, what a better way to practice and impress your famiglia with your italiano?
+And, what better way to practice and impress your famiglia with your italiano?

 Anytime someone greets you like you are family, it's a good sign of great things to come.
 The head chef, Giuseppe Naccarelli gave us a warm welcome and chatted with me for a few while I waited for the rest of the party to arrive.
 The entire experience was lovely.
 From the moment we walked through the door, until our departure, I felt the love!
-The quality of food is superb!
+The quality of the food is superb!
 I can't wait to go back already.
 Here's what we ordered.

 - Description from their site: Raw, grass-fed beef tenderloin, lemon, olive oil, shaved parmesan, arugula.
 My husband and I were the only ones who wanted to touch this.
 More for us!